ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     The default value of **restart_interval** namelist option is zero (0) and the model writes single restart file at the end of the simulation.

-The following example demostrates the 48 hours model simulation splited to 24 hours with cold start and another 24 hours simulation with warm start.
+The following example demonstrates the 48 hours model simulation split into an initial 24-hour simulation with cold start plus an additional 24-hour simulation with warm start.

 The initial 24 hours simulation: